antarctica/lantern/docs/site.md

 [Items](/docs/data-model.md#items) use a complex template when rendered, with the Item passed as a context variable.
 It extends the [Site Layout](#layout) with three parts:

-- a top part, consisting of a page header
+1. a top part, consisting of a page header
-- a middle part, consisting of a summary section and optional item thumbnail
+2. a middle part, consisting of a summary section and optional item thumbnail
-- a bottom part, with dynamic tabs, where a macro is called based on a series of tab names
+3. a bottom part, with dynamic tabs, where a macro is called based on a series of tab names

-All elements across these parts use [Item Macros](#item-macros) to organise and breakdown the template's content.
+Elements across these parts use [Item Macros](#item-macros) to organise and breakdown the template's content.

+> [!TIP]
+> See the [Development](/docs/dev.md#adding-properties-to-item-templates) documentation for how to add new elements.

 #### Item macros

-`src/lantern/resources/templates/_macros/site.html.j2`, `src/lantern/resources/templates/_macros/tabs.html.j2` and
-`src/lantern/resources/templates/_macros/_tabs/*.j2` define a large number of macros to render various parts of an Item.
+These files define a lage number of macros to assemble Items:

+- `src/lantern/resources/templates/_macros/site.html.j2`
+- `src/lantern/resources/templates/_macros/tabs.html.j2`
+- `src/lantern/resources/templates/_macros/_tabs/*.j2`

 #### Extent maps